You are here: Home > Tactics

 Chess is 99% tactics – R Teichmann

 This quote has often been debated by chess players.
-Some claim that tactics being 99% is a complete exaggeration.
+Some claim that it’s a complete exaggeration.
 It probably is, but it draws needed attention to the importance of training tactics – which believe was Teichmann’s intention when he said it in a manner of speaking.

 The two most important questions in your mind should be: